 - Place an electric bell in the bell jar.

 - Start pumping out the air of the sealed bell jar.
-As we start pumping out the air, the sound of electric bell coming out of bell jar starts fading.
+As we start pumping out the air, the sound of an electric bell coming out of the bell jar starts fading.

-- As soon as vacuum is achieved in the bell jar, no more sound will be audible from the bell jar.
-However in the bell jar, hammer continues to hit the gong.
+- As soon as the vacuum is achieved in the bell jar, no more sound will be audible from the bell jar.
+However, in the bell jar, the hammer continues to hit the gong.

 This means that still the sound is being produced but now we cannot hear it.
 This is because sound waves always need a medium to propagate.
 In the bell jar, it was, hence sound waves cannot travel.

 If you wish to learn more physics concepts like working of an electric bell and more with the help of interactive video lessons, download BYJU’S – The Learning App.